 The issue of distracted driving is a significant safety risk.
 Texting and reading messages, talking on a cell phone, fidgeting with a navigation system, parenting or eating are common causes of distracted driving accidents.
 Driving distracted endangers you, your passengers, others on the road, and people walking across it.

-If you’ve been injured in an accident due to a distracted driver, contact us for a free case assessment.
+Contact us for a free case assessment if you’ve been injured in an accident due to a distracted driver.